Highlights Of The Program

 • Identifying how subcutaneous volume myths have shaped high-dose development choices

-• Analysing nurse, pharmacist and patient surveys on challenges with large-volume injections
+• Analysing surveys of nurses, pharmacists, and patients on challenges with large-volume injections

 • Evaluating on-body injectors to ease administration and de-risk delivery development